Letter to the Ministry of Housing, Communities and Local Government

 The first question is:- How can my solution help?

-It can do so by enabling more buyers, especially first-time ones, to purchase their property for less, rather than being required to borrow more then they can afford.
+It can do so by enabling more buyers, especially first-time ones, to purchase their property for less, rather than being required to borrow more than they can afford.
 This would mean people’s earnings would enable them to purchase essentials like housing for themselves more easily.

 The cost of living would become lower as a result of the changes being proposed, meaning manufacturing and business could become more competitive allowing increased sales of products for export.